 GREG PALAST: Inappropriate, certainly.
 Obstruction of justice, possibly.

-DAVID IGLESIAS: He basically wanted to know: are you going to file these cases that can help Heather out?
+DAVID IGLESIAS: He basically wanted to know: Are you going to file these cases that can help Heather out?
 That was the subtext.
 I felt terrible after that phone call.

-GREG PALAST: By "helping Heather," he meant Congresswoman Heather Wilson, then candidate Heather Wilson.
+GREG PALAST: By "helping Heather," he meant Congresswoman Heather Wilson, then-candidate Heather Wilson.
 The race was a dead heat.
 Domenici wanted him to bust a Democrat to help Wilson.
 Still, Iglesias tried to be the loyal party man, even covering up the threatening call.

 Did you report this phone call to anyone at the time?

 DAVID IGLESIAS: I did not, and I should have.
-There is a requirement under the US attorney’s manual for us to report that kind of contact from a member of Congress.
+There is a requirement under the U.S. attorney’s manual for us to report that kind of contact from a member of Congress.
 I didn’t do that.

-DAVID IGLESIAS: I had no idea that a few local yokels in New Mexico would have enough stroke to get the President to complain.
+DAVID IGLESIAS: I had no idea that a few local yokels in New Mexico would have enough stroke to get the president to complain.

 GREG PALAST: There was more than failing to help the Wilson campaign.
-In the 2004 presidential election, Republican operatives blocked a quarter-million new voters nationwide from voting on grounds they brought the wrong IDs to the poles.
+In the 2004 presidential election, Republican operatives blocked a quarter-million new voters nationwide from voting on grounds they brought the wrong IDs to the polls.
 To justify this massive blockade, Republican officials wanted Iglesias to arrest some voters to create a high publicity show trial.
 Iglesias went along with the game.
 Just before the 2004 election, he held a press conference announcing the creation of a vote fraud task force.
 But the prosecutor drew the line at arresting innocent voters.